 - Read more about our acupuncture sessions.

-- Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, Cigna, or BCBS/CareFirst, we check your policy for you.
+- Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, Cigna, or BCBS/CareFirst, we can check your policy for you.
 Just fill out or short online Acupuncture Benefits Verification Form.
 It’s all online.

 - Find out what happens at your first appointment.